What to expect now that sports betting is legal in North Carolina

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) — A bill allowing sports wagering statewide in North Carolina officially got the signature of Governor Roy Cooper on Wednesday.
+(QUEEN CITY NEWS) — A bill allowing sports wagering statewide in North Carolina officially got the signature of Governor Roy Cooper at Charlotte’s Spectrum Center on Wednesday.

 The bill — now state law — sets things in motion with the state to get the systems set up for regulation.

-“We know that this is a place that is an economic engine for North Carolina and a place where professional sports are already growing and has the potential to grow even more,” said Gov. Cooper at the signing ceremony for the sports wagering legislation, which took place at the Spectrum Center in Charlotte.
+“We know that this is a place that is an economic engine for N.C. and a place where professional sports are already growing and has the potential to grow even more,” said Cooper at the signing ceremony.

 The work to put it in place includes setting up a proper regulatory system, which is being done through the state’s Lottery Commission.

-“We have to make sure the licenses are issued properly and that safeguards are set up and that the regulations are put in place,” said Cooper.
+“We have to make sure the licenses are issued properly and that safeguards are set up and that the regulations are put in place,” Cooper said.
 “But I think everyone wants to see it by the end of the year.”

 The law allows for up to 12 licenses.
 Places like the Spectrum Center, Bank of America Stadium, and the Charlotte Motor Speedway have already been talked about as locations.